ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 To simulate model drift, the original test set was modified by adding Gaussian noise, creating a new dataset that represents drifted data.
 Since all features in the dataset are numerical, Evidently automatically compares the reference dataset against the drifted dataset and generates a comprehensive drift report.
 In this project, if at least one feature exhibits statistically significant drift (p-value < 0.10), the model is retrained using fresh data consisting of the original training set with the same Gaussian noise applied.

 ## Testing Instructions
-* To run the pipeline script, use `uv run python src/run_pipeline.py`.
-Ensure the  environment is activated before running this command.
+* Use `uv run python src/run_pipeline.py` to run the pipeline script.
+Before running this command, make sure that the environment is activated and MLflow is launched from the docker-compose file.

 * To run the model pipeline in Airflow, use `docker-compose exec airflow-webserver airflow dags test ml_pipeline_dag 2025-08-02` in the terminal.
 Docker Desktop must be running for this to work.